hitoshi-watase/sercrod/docs/reference/directives/api.md

   - Parse JSON.
   - Run validation, authentication, business logic, and logging in a shared middleware.
-  - Produce a JSON object that Nablla can store as-is into `data[prop]`, `data[base][key]`, or a target selected by `*into`.
+  - Produce a JSON object that Sercrod can store as-is into `data[prop]`, `data[base][key]`, or a target selected by `*into`.

 Benefits for server-side code:

-- You can implement a “Nablla API style” once and reuse it across multiple endpoints.
+- You can implement a “Sercrod API style” once and reuse it across multiple endpoints.
-- Monitoring and logging become easier because every Nablla request and response has the same structure.
+- Monitoring and logging become easier because every Sercrod request and response has the same structure.
 - Frontend and backend teams can agree on a single JSON contract instead of negotiating many small variations.

-Position in Nablla’s design:
+Position in Sercrod’s design:

-- Nablla does not force this server-side style, but the runtime is optimized around it:
+- Sercrod does not force this server-side style, but the runtime is optimized around it:
   - `*post` and `*fetch` share the `URL[:prop]` rule and write values back without further transformation.
   - `*api` writes the raw response into the variable named by `*into`.
   - All of them update `$pending`, `$error`, `$download`, and `$upload` in a consistent way.
-- For new projects that adopt Nablla end to end, designing server APIs to follow this unified JSON contract is strongly recommended.
+- For new projects that adopt Sercrod end to end, designing server APIs to follow this unified JSON contract is strongly recommended.
 - For existing APIs, you can:
   - Use `*api` to integrate with legacy endpoints as they are.
-  - Gradually introduce Nablla-style JSON endpoints for new features and move existing endpoints toward the same contract when possible.
+  - Gradually introduce Sercrod-style JSON endpoints for new features and move existing endpoints toward the same contract when possible.

 #### Best practices